MeganNyhan/CI_PP5_SALT/README.md

 <li> It includes the following fields: sku, name, description, size, price, rating, image.</li>
 <br>
 <p> Review (custom model): </p>
-<li> This Comment model will allow users to post comments under the blog post.</li>
+<li> This Review model will allow users to post reviews under the products.</li>
-<li> It is used by several users to post comments under the blog post, there for it uses a Foreign Key. </li>
+<li> It is used by several users to post reviews under the products, there for it uses a Foreign Key. </li>
-<li> It includes the following fields: post, name, body, date_added.</li>
+<li> It includes the following fields: name, body, date_created.</li>
 <br>
 <p> UserProfile: </p>
 <li> This Userprofile model will allow users to add information to their accounts on the site.</li>